rogerpadilla/prouter/README.md

   .use('(.*)', (req, resp, next) => {
     // this handler will be for any routing event, before other handlers console.log('request info', req);
-    next();
+    // pass control to the next middleware function next();
   })
   .use('/', (req, resp) => {
     // do some stuff...
+    // end the request-response cycle
     resp.end();
   })
   // mount the product's group of handlers using this base path